Julius Chambers: New York World

 In 1889, Chambers became the managing editor of the New York World on the invitation of Joseph Pulitzer, where he remained until 1891.

 In 1890, Pulitzer, Chambers, et al. were indicted for posthumous criminal libel against Alexander T. Stewart for accusing him of "a dark and secret crime", as the man who "invited guests to meet his mistresses at his table", and as "a pirate of the dry goods ocean."
 The charges were dismissed by the court.
 This sort of criminal action was common at the time and both Pulitzer and Chambers were indicted in a number of cases, in some of which they were acquitted, in others convicted.

 Chambers also wrote a column for the Brooklyn Daily Eagle, from 1904 onwards, called "Walks and Talks" and he continued to write it for the rest of his life.

 He continued his travel writing and lectured in journalism at Cornell University from 1903 to 1904, and at New York University in 1910.

-In addition to his works of fiction, he published over a hundred short stories and had two plays produced in New York, both comedies.
+In addition to his works of non-fiction, he published over a hundred short stories and had two plays produced in New York, both comedies.
 His final book, the posthumously published News Hunting on Three Continents (1921), has been generally accepted as an autobiographical account of his career even though many of the chapters are in fact lightly revised versions of fictional stories he wrote over the years.

 Chambers was married twice.
 For years he was a member of the Lotos Club, New York.

 He died at his home in New York on February 12, 1920.